 In the same way that Honda cashed in on the Africa Twin brand with the new CRF1000L, it would be a shame for Yamaha to miss out on the opportunity to further the lineage of the Ténéré family tree, and by all accounts, T7 is simply a concept name, and we’d expect Yamaha to keep the Ténéré moniker once the full details of this exciting machine are released.

-We're expecting more details of the bike to be released in April of this year, with a launch widely expected to take place in the first quarter of 2018.
-With this in mind, we can surely expect full details and the first public showing of the new metal at EICMA in November, but to keep you fully informed until then, check out Yamaha's dedicated T7 page on their website, which can be found here.
+We’re expecting more details of the bike to be released in April of this year, with a launch widely expected to take place in the first quarter of 2018.
+With this in mind, we can surely expect full details and the first public showing of the new metal at EICMA in November, but to keep you fully informed until then, check out Yamaha’s dedicated T7 page.

 So, what do you think?
 Is the Yamaha T7 the most hotly anticipated adventure motorcycle of the last decade?